You are a Piano: Understanding the Process of Personal Growth

 What's really hopeful about the study is that the researchers noted that even when participants slipped (failed to perform the new habit) they were still eventually able to sustain the new desired behavior!

-Relapse is Normal
+Relapse is Normal in the Personal Growth Process

 To illustrate the re-tuning process, let's look at anxiety.